-What non-traditional trademarks are available in your jurisdiction and how are they registered?
+4. What non-traditional trademarks are available in your jurisdiction and how are they registered?

-The approach towards non-traditional trademarks is rather strict according to Turkish Law and practice.
-There is no direct provision in the IP Law regarding the registration of non-traditional trademarks, so the principles and conditions applied to the registration of other signs are also applied to non-traditional trademarks.
+The approach towards non-traditional trademarks is rather strict according to the Turkish Law and practice.
+There is no direct provision in the IP Law regarding the registration of non-traditional trademarks, so the principles/ conditions applied to the registration of other signs are also applied to non-traditional trademarks.

 The commonly filed pharmaceutical-related non-traditional trademarks are shapes of pills, pill containers, plasters and medical devices.
-Getting registration for a non-traditional trademark is not a straightforward proceeding.
-In most cases, the registration proceedings escalate to the IP courts and the court decides on the registration.
+Getting a registration for a non-traditional trademark is not a straightforward proceeding.
+In most cases, the registration proceedings escalate to the IP Courts, and the Court decides on the registration.

-Nevertheless, the TPTO would like to clearly determine the scope of the protection of the non-traditional trademarks in this regard.
-For example, 3D trademarks require the visuals of the products from up to six different angles (back/front sides, up/downsides and left/right sides).
+Nevertheless, the Office would like to clearly determine the scope of the protection of the non-traditional trademarks in this regard.
+For example, for 3D trademarks it requires the visuals of the products from up to six different angles (back/front sides, up/down sides, and left/right sides).
 The aim is to provide the 3D depth of the application, without affecting the integrity of the trademark.

-There is no doubt that the TPTO requires a certain level of distinctive character which serves the purpose of the source indication function of trademarks.
-In other words, the TPTO would like to see that the non-traditional trademark is readily distinguished by consumers.
+There is no doubt that the Office requires a certain level of distinctive character which serves the purpose of the source indication function of trademarks.
+In other words, the Office would like to see that the non-traditional trademark is readily distinguished by consumers.

-The TPTO is strict regarding applications that consist of the nature or shape of the products and when there are only aesthetical re-touches.
+The Office is strict regarding applications that consist of the nature or shape of the products and when there are only aesthetical re-touches.